fenago/kubernetes-course/md/Lab_10.md

 As you can see from the preceding output, ConfigMaps can be created for a single value, a list of values, or from an entire file or directory.
-We will learn exactly how to do each of these in the exercises in this chapter.
+We will learn exactly how to do each of these in the exercises in this lab.
 Note that the command to create a ConfigMap has the following
 format: